International Association for Near-Death Studies: Publications and archives

-IANDS is responsible for the publishing of the Journal of Near-Death Studies,IANDS Journal of Near-Death Studies.
-Accessed 2011-02-06.Williams, Daniel.
-"At the Hour Of Our Death".
-TIME Magazine.
-Friday, Aug.
-31, 2007Lichfield, Gideon.
-"The Science of Near-Death Experiences.
-Empirically investigating brushes with the afterlife".
-The Atlantic, April 2015 originally known as "Anabiosis".
+IANDS is responsible for the publishing of the Journal of Near-Death Studies, originally known as "Anabiosis".
 The only scholarly journal in the field of Near-Death Studies.
 It is peer-reviewed, and is published quarterly.

 Another publication is the quarterly newsletter Vital Signs, first published in 1981.
 The organization also maintains an archive of near-death case histories for research and study.

 Conferences

 IANDS arranges conferences on the topic of Near-death Experiences.
 The conferences are held in major U.S cities, almost annually.
 The first meeting was a medical seminar at Yale University, New Haven (CT) in 1982.
 This was followed by the first clinical conference in Pembroke Pines (FL), and the first research conference in Farmington (CT) in 1984.
 Each conference is usually defined by the formulation of a conference theme.
 In 2004 the conference theme was "Creativity from the light".